Learn how to get rid of voles and prevent them from coming back before they damage your lawn, plants, and vegetables.

 In early spring, take a light rake to areas that appear damaged.
 Don’t rake too hard in early spring since the crown portion of the grass is very delicate and that’s where new growth will come from.
 When raking, any dead grass will come right up.
 Don’t over rake though.
 You might be mistaking dormant grass for dead grass.

-Also, don’t forget, if seeding you want to avoid applying pre emergents since this can block grass seed from emerging.
+Also, don’t forget, if seeding you want to avoid applying pre emergents to the areas you are repairing since this can block grass seed from emerging.
 You can apply pre emergents to the rest of your lawn, just leave out the areas that are damaged and are being repaired.

 Lastly, with any early season lawn repair, you have to wait until soil temps hit 50 degrees for cool season grass seed to germinate.
 You can check out soil temps by zip code using Green Cast Online.